COGS18/COGS18.github.io/_build/labs/CL2-ProgrammingI.md

 Questions:
 - If you divide a float by an int, what is the type of the outcome?
 What about dividing an int by a float?
 - What happens if you multiply a string with a number?
-- The '+' sign works if you for adding numbers, and for concatenating strings.
-Can you use '+' with a number and string?
+- The `+` sign works if you for adding numbers and for concatenating strings.
+Can you use `+` with a number and string in the same operation?
-- Since you can use '+' and '*' with strings, can you use '-'?
+- Since you can use `+` and `*` with strings, what happens if you try to substract two strings using `-`?